Creating a Culture of Safety

 This information is intended to assist University faculty and staff prepare for and coordinate a safe program abroad.
 Staff in the International Office can assist you during program development as well as in the event of an emergency.
 The resources below will help you establish a culture of safety before departure and prepare you to handle an emergency abroad.

 If a faculty member sends or accompanies students abroad, they have incident reporting responsibilities for informing the Global Risk and Safety office of any health and/or safety incidents that occur abroad.
 UT Austin has 24/7 emergency support for faculty, staff and students.
 Bookmark this page for important information and phone numbers.
-For all incidents that take place abroad, you must complete the Incident Report and submit it to Global Risk & Safety at email@example.com.
+For all incidents that take place abroad, you must complete an Incident Report and submit it to Global Risk & Safety at email@example.com.
 For urgent issues while abroad, faculty and staff can call the Global Risk and Safety emergency cell phone at (512) 669-8488.

 Study Abroad Program Safety and Security Assessment (SAPSSA)

-The University of Texas System requires all travel to countries with U.S. Department of State Travel Warnings to be reviewed and approved by the University's International Oversight Committee (IOC).
-The Restricted Regions Policy outlines the procedures that all students, faculty and staff must follow to ensure their international travel complies with the UT System directive.
+The University of Texas System requires all travel to countries with elevated U.S. Department of State and/or International SOS Travel Advisories to be reviewed and approved by the University's International Oversight Committee (IOC).
+The Restricted Regions Policy outlines the procedures that all students, faculty, and staff must follow to ensure their international travel complies with the UT System directive.
 The faculty member leading or sending students abroad to a Restricted Region is responsible for completing the program/activity form as appropriate for any group traveling as a group.
 The student who is traveling as an individual is responsible for completing a student Restricted Regions Request Form for themselves.
 For more information on faculty/staff Restricted Regions requests, please email email@example.com.
 For more information on student Restricted Regions Requests, please email the IOC at IOC@austin.utexas.edu.

 Emergency Response Plan

-Thirty days prior to departure, program directors must submit an Emergency Response Plan (ERP) in the provided format, listing in-country contact information and the itinerary, and email it to firstname.lastname@example.org.
-The ERP contains the program's emergency information, the itinerary/schedule, as well as a student roster including cell phone numbers.
+Thirty days prior to departure, faculty, staff, or program directors must complete an Emergency Response Plan (ERP) in the provided format, listing in-country contact information and the itinerary, and email it to firstname.lastname@example.org.
+The ERP contains the program's emergency information, the itinerary/schedule, and a student roster including cell phone numbers.
 The form also lists critical UT contact information.
 For more information, please contact Global Risk & Safety at email@example.com or call (512) 232-9581.

 Students participating in approved University programs are bound to the terms outlined in the Responsibility of Participation, Code of Conduct and the Misconduct Resolution Policy.
 Faculty dealing with conduct issues abroad should refer to this documents and contact Study Abroad for further guidance.
 Study Abroad will then liaise with the Dean of Student's Office.